stijn-dejongh/ars-rethorica/manuscript/BookOne.md

 {class: part}
-# Aristotle's Rhetoric: Book One
+# Book One: Purposes and Definitions of Rhetoric